carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 ## C++ Wrapper
 At heart, this is a C library, but I have made a (thin) C++ wrapper for it: `include\FatFsSd.h`.
 It uses "Dynamic Configuration", so the configuration is built at run time.
-For most of the functions, refer to [FatFs - Generic FAT Filesystem Module, "Application Interface"](http://elm-chan.org/fsw/ff/00index_e.html).
+For details on most of the functions, refer to [FatFs - Generic FAT Filesystem Module, "Application Interface"](http://elm-chan.org/fsw/ff/00index_e.html).

+See `examples\PlatformIO\one_SPI.C++\src\main.cpp` for an example of the use of this API.

 ### namespace FatFsNs
-The C++ API is in namespace FatFsNs, to avoid name clashes with other packages (e.g.: SdFat).
+The C++ API is in namespace `FatFsNs`, to avoid name clashes with other packages (e.g.: SdFat).

 ### class FatFs
 This is a pure static class that represents the global file system as a whole.